-- Modify settings in these pages as required to comply with your coding practices/standards.
+- Modify settings in these tabs as required to comply with your coding practices/standards.

 - Select Optimize 'using' directives.

-- Alternatively, to embrace unused using directives in a region, select Embrace 'using' directives in region and specify the name of the region in the Region name field.
+- Optionally, select Embrace 'using' directives with region and specify the name of the region in the Region name field.

 - Click Run to perform Code Cleanup.
-ReSharper will delete all redundant namespace import directives in the current file of in the selected solution node.
+ReSharper will delete all redundant namespace import directives.